Frank Moorhouse: Personal life and death

-Moorhouse married his high school girlfriend Wendy Halloway in 1959, but they separated four years later, having no children.
+Moorhouse married his high-school girlfriend Wendy Halloway in 1959, but they separated four years later, having no children.
 Thereafter he led a sometimes turbulent bisexual life shaped by his own androgyny, some of which is chronicled in his book Martini: A Memoir (Random House 2005).
 Moorhouse lived alone in Potts Point, Sydney.
 Early in his career he committed himself to a philosophy of personal candour, stating that there was no question a person could ask of him to which he would not try to give an honest answer.
 In his public commentary he questioned the notion of separation of public and private life and the concept of privacy.

 Throughout his life he frequently voyaged alone on eight-day, map-and-compass, off-trail treks into wilderness areas.
 Right up until his death he still had his backpack ready, saying he would like to go on one last hike.
-He was also a gourmand with a special passion for oysters.
+He was also a gourmet with a special passion for oysters.
 He once said that he was a member of a think-tank called Wining and Dining.

-During the researching and writing of his League of Nations novels – the 'Edith Trilogy' (1989–2011) – he lived in Besançon, France (close to Geneva), Washington D.C., Cambridge, and Canberra.
+During the researching and writing of his League of Nations novels—the 'Edith Trilogy' (1989–2011)—he lived in Besançon, France (close to Geneva), Washington D.C., Cambridge, and Canberra.

 To mark his 80th birthday, Prof. Wei Cheng (husband of his niece, Karin Moorhouse) painted his portrait.
-The oil painting, a tribute to his Edith trilogy, now hangs in the Royal Automobile Club of Australia.
+The oil painting, a tribute to his Edith Trilogy, now hangs in the Royal Automobile Club of Australia.
 It is one of just three known portraits of Frank, the other two painted by the late Adam Cullen.

 Moorhouse died at a hospital in Sydney on 26 June 2022 at the age of 83.
 He is survived by his two brothers, Owen (born 1928) and Arthur (born 1932).